aidgncom/test/README.md

 **BEAT (Behavioral Event Analytics Transcript)** is an expressive format for multi-dimensional event data, including the space where events occur, the time when events occur, and the depth of each event as linear sequences.
 These sequences express meaning without parsing (Semantic), preserve information in their original state (Raw), and maintain a fully organized structure (Format).
 Therefore, BEAT is the Semantic Raw Format (SRF) standard.

 BEAT expresses a 5W1H semantic stream using customizable token assignments within Printable ASCII (0x20 to 0x7E).
-BEAT is domain-agnostic and can be applied to Finance, Game, Healthcare, IoT, Logistics, and other environments, and each domain may freely adjust token assignments while maintaining this semantic stream.
+BEAT is domain-agnostic and can be applied to Finance, Game, Healthcare, IoT, Logistics, and other environments.
+Each domain may freely adjust token assignments while maintaining this semantic stream.
 Other language, platform, or architecture implementations can be placed or linked under `/implementation` in the repository root.

 **`!` = Contextual Space (who)**